kuba/OxBerryPis/docs/sphinx/report.rst

   for network data serialization.

-* Custom image of `Raspbian <http://www.raspberrypi.org/downloads>`_ as the Operating System for RaspberryPis.
+* Custom image of `Raspbian <http://www.raspberrypi.org/downloads>`_ as the Operating System for Raspberry Pis.

 * `Sphinx <http://sphinx-doc.org/>`_ for documentation generation.